Brené Brown said: ‘we don’t have to do all of it alone, we were never meant to’.

-Please see below for: How counselling can help, what to expect from your first session & information for student counsellors.
+Please see below for: How counselling can help & information for student counsellors.

 How counselling can help

 I primarily work in a Person-Centred way which means I provide a safe, confidential and non-judgemental place to explore your emotions, thoughts and difficulties around any area you feel is important in that session.
 I can offer you an empathic ear, a place to leave your emotional luggage and someone to walk with whilst you’re having a difficult time.
 I can also provide a more structured approach utilising my Cognitive Behavioural Therapy (CBT) experience and qualification.

 I also specialise in various modalities of communication, including play, music, art and performance therapies if this is something you would like to explore, but I also provide straightforward talking therapy which has proven extremely beneficial for my clients.
 I can provide you with short and long term (open-ended) therapy; over the phone, online and face to face once it’s safe to do so.

 Information for student counsellors

 Are you a student looking to complete your required personal counselling hours for your course?
 I've been there!
 I was a student myself and I understand the necessity of these sessions.
 Please get in touch and we can work together to get the hours you need for your course and also provide you with support for the pressures studying does give.